mykomykomykomykomyko/aihub/README.md

 ## License

-This project is proprietary and confidential.
-All rights reserved by the Government of Alberta.
+This project is public and open-source MIT license.

-## Contact

-For questions or support, contact the AIM (AI & Machine Learning) team at aim@alberta.ca.